Withdrawing from the University

 To withdraw from a current term in progress, you may submit a withdrawal request to Office of the Registrar.
 See the How to Officially Withdraw page for instructions and more information.

 Another option is to drop all courses via MyCUInfo through the 10th week of the fall or spring term.
 If you withdraw this way, be sure to read the important information under Resources for Withdrawing, including the current term Withdrawal Information PDF and the Withdrawal Checklist, as well as the Withdrawal Calendar, which shows refund periods and dates.

 Non-degree students who are only enrolled through the Division of Continuing Education and Professional Studies must withdraw from that campus separately.

 If you are considering withdrawing, be sure to refer to the current semester's Withdraw Information (in right sidebar under Resources for Withdrawing) and the Withdrawal Calendar (in right sidebar), on which dates for refunds and tuition assessment are posted well in advance of every semester.
-No exceptions are made to deadlines posted on the Withdrawal Calendar.
+No exceptions are made to posted deadlines.